 How much does a limited company accountant cost?

 Most limited companies will use an accountant to help with their mandatory filings, and for ongoing support with making financial decisions.
-Accountants offer multiple services to support limited companies, and typically cost around £50-£150 per month for the average UK firm.
+Accountants offer multiple services to support limited companies.
+The cost of an accountant for a limited company is around £100-£200 per month for the average UK firm.

 Do Limited Companies Have to Use an Accountant?

 You do not need to use an accountant, and some businesses may have an in-house finance team to manage their finances for them.
 However, there are multiple benefits to using a professional accountant.

 Often a small business can be effectively managed in-house.
 Still, when trading grows, and tax considerations become more complex, an accountant can take over and guide the development of the business.